fazal-e-majid/NY-Times/README.md

 1. **Articles List:** This is where we are hitting api request to fetch all the articles.
 2. **Detail View:** The user can click on the article which will open up the detail screen where article's detail is displayed using `webview`.

 The Application is scalable and maintainable.
+For further technical details I've added comments in the code.

 -----